 All in all, it is safe to say that waitressing is not merely a job, but an opportunity to engage in physical activity and maintain a certain level of fitness.
 So, the next time you marvel at the agility of your favorite waitstaff, remember the hidden exercise they are incorporating into their daily work routine.

-See also How many calories in fish curry and rice
+See also How many calories in a chocolate eclair cake

 Is Waitressing a Form of Physical Activity?